Bachelor of Engineering (Honours) in Civil Engineering

 Equipment and facilities

 There are new engineering laboratories and teaching spaces in the expanding science and engineering precinct at the Lismore campus.
-Civil engineering students have access to computer labs with specialist civil engineering software and state-of-theart laboratories covering a range of sub-disciplines including materials conditioning and testing, concrete and structures testing, fluids/hydraulics testing, soils/geotechnical testing, and mechanics and physics.
-The laboratories are fully equipped with advanced analytical equipment to enable effective practical teaching and high level experimental research.
+Civil engineering students have access to computer laboratories with specialist civil engineering software.
+These laboratories also include state-of-the-art research and teaching laboratories equipped for a study of a range of sub-disciplines including materials conditioning and testing, concrete and structures testing, fluids and hydraulics testing, soils and geotechnical testing, and mechanics and physics.
+The laboratories are fully equipped with advanced analytical equipment to enable effective practical teaching and high-level experimental research.

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.